Best Electric Car finance deals - April 2025

 Wider concerns about running an EV, particularly as your only car, are well documented.
 But aside from range anxiety and charger drama, many electric drivers report being pleasantly satisfied with the results of making the electric switch.

-Thinking specifically about leasing and EV, the downsides generally centre around cost.
 As new technology, electric vehicles currently cost significantly more than their ICE-powered counterparts.
-And, as leases are calculated in part using the car's cost, that means higher upfront costs like initial rentals, and higher monthly payments than a petrol or diesel equivalent.
-Some of this cost is clawed back through cheaper running costs.
+And that means higher upfront costs like initial deposits, and higher monthly payments than a petrol or diesel equivalent.
+However, some of this cost is clawed back through cheaper running costs, while many EV deals have significant incentives, like large deposit contributions, 0% APR and discounted home chargers to encourage you to plug in.

-Another consideration is early termination of your lease.
-This is an issue regardless of how your lease car is powered, but if the EV life really doesn't suit you, paying to terminate a lease early can be an expensive business.
-As ever, it pays to be informed of any and all costs before you sign the lease agreement.
+Another consideration is early termination of your PCP agreement.
+This is an issue regardless of how your car is powered, but if the EV life really doesn't suit you, paying to terminate a PCP early can be an expensive business.
+As ever, it pays to be informed of any and all costs before you sign the deal.

-How do leasing prices for EVs and non-electric cars compare?
+How do PCP prices for EVs and non-electric cars compare?

-As they tend to be loaded with the latest technology and packed with very expensive batteries, electric vehicles tend to be priced considerably higher than their petrol and diesel powered counterparts.
-However, as the car industry sees electric cars as the future, in the shorter term there are some very affordable leasing deals to tempt you into going electric.
+As they tend to be loaded with the latest technology and packed with very expensive batteries, electric vehicles tend to be priced considerably higher than their petrol and diesel powered counterparts - for now at least.
+However, as the car industry sees electric cars as the future, in the shorter term there are some very affordable deals to tempt you into going electric.

-Can I still get a home charging point even with a lease?
+Can I still get a home charging point even with a finance deal?

-Yes, many leasing companies even offer a range of charging points as part of their deals, and these can qualify for a government grant.
+Yes, many carmakers even offer a range of charging points or discounted installation as part of their deals, and these can qualify for a government grant.
 As long as you own a flat with off-street parking, you can get up to 75% of the unit and installation costs covered, up to a maximum £350 including VAT.
 Sadly, single occupancy houses and bungalows aren’t covered by the scheme.